-ELLIE ABRONS is a licensed architect, principal of T+E+A+M, and Assistant Professor of Architecture at the University of Michigan's Taubman College of Architecture and Urban Planning, where she was the A. Alfred Taubman Fellow in 2009-IO.
-Ellie received her Masters of Architecture from the University of California Los Angeles and has a BA in art history and gender studies from New York University.
+ELLIE ABRONS is a licensed architect, principal of T+E+A+M, and Assistant Professor of Architecture at the University of Michigan's Taubman College of Architecture and Urban Planning where she was the A. Alfred Taubman Fellow in 2009-10.
+Abrons received her Masters of Architecture from the University of California Los Angeles and has a BA in art history and gender studies from New York University.

-EVAN DOUGLIS is the principal of Evan Douglis Studio LLC; an internationally renowned interdisciplinary design firm.
+EVAN DOUGLIS is the prin of Evan Douglis Studio LL Can internationally renowned inter-disciplinary design firm.
 Douglis received his Bachelor of Architecture degree from The Cooper Union and his Master of Architecture from the Graduate School of Design at Harvard University.
 He is currently the Dean of the School of Architecture at Rensselaer Polytechnic Institute in Troy, NY.

-WILLIAM O'BRIEN JR. is the principal of WOJR: Organization for Architecture and an Associate Professor in the MIT Department of Architecture as well as one of the founding members of Collective-Lok.
-O'Brien received his Masters of Architecture from the Graduate School of Design at Harvard University and has a BA in Music from Hobart College, NY.
+WILLIAM O'BRIEN JR. is the principal of WOJR: Organization for Architecture and an Associate Professor in the M Department of Architecture well as one of the founding members of Collective-LOK.
+O'Brien received his Masters of Architecture from the Graduate

-JOSHUA G. STEIN is a

-Professor in the School of

-Architecture at Woodbury University,

-the founder Radical Craft and the

-co-director of the Data Clay Network,

-a forum for the exploration of digital

-techniques applied to ceramic

-materials.
-Stein received his Master

-of Architecture from UCLA.
+School of Design at Harvard University and has a BA in Music from Hobart College, NY.

+JOSHUA G. STEIN is a Professor in the School of Architecture at Woodbury University, the founder Radical Craft and the co-director of the Data Clay Network, a forum for the exploration of digital techniques applied to ceramic materials.
+Stein received his Master of Architecture from UCLA.
-JACKILIN HAH BLOOM is an architectural designer based in Los Angeles, California.
-She is co-founder of the research based collaborative, Pita & Bloom, and she is principal of JHB Studio.
-She holds a Bachelors of PRAXIS 15 Contributors 127

-Architecture degree from the USC School of Architecture and a Masters of Architecture degree from the UCLA Department of Architecture and Urban Design.
+JACKILIN HAH BLOOM is an architectural designer based in Los Ange California.
+She is co-founder California.
+She is research based collaborative Pita & Bloom, and she is principal of JHB Studio.
+She holds a Bachelors of Architecture degree from the USC School of Architecture and a Masters of Architecture degree from the UCLA Department of Architecture and Urban Design.

 FLORENCIA PITA is a partner and founder of Pita & Bloom, a design and research collaborative based in Los Angeles.
 She is also principal of FPmod.
-Pita graduated in 1998 from the National University of Rosario in Argentina, with a licensure degree and in 2001 she received her Master's Degree from the MSAAD Program at Columbia University.
+She graduated in 1998 from the National Unit y of Rosario in Argentina, with a licensure degree and in 2001 she received her Master's Degree from the MSAAD Program at Columbia University.